-Senator Elizabeth Warren responded to a question about an LGBTQ forum Thursday in Los Angeles.
+Senator Elizabeth Warren responded to a question about an LGBTQ+Q forum Thursday in Los Angeles.
 Elizabeth Warren gets mixed reactions from same-sex marriage quip.

 According to the Washington Post, a gay rights leader asked her how she would respond to a self-proclaimed “old-fashioned” voter whose faith was based on the Biblical marriage arrangement of one man and one woman.